ocurrent/current-bench/README.md

   ]
 }
 ```

+> Note: multiple concatenated JSON objects can be produced and will be interpreted as different benchmarks.
+The names of the benchmark test must be unique across the benchmark results.

 [Here's](https://gist.github.com/gs0510/9ef5d47582b7fbf8dda6df0af08537e4) an example from [index](https://github.com/mirage/index) with regards to what the format looks like.

 The metadata about `repo`, `branch` and `commit` is added by the pipeline.
 Your repo only needs to output the results as a json.